jimniels/readlists/README.md

 - [ ] Address the @TODO items in code
 - [ ] Refactor handlers to be at bottom of hooks?
 - [ ] Draggable sorting?
+- [ ] support proxing requests, so CORS wouldn't have to be supported to pull in a remote readlist

 ## Notes on Draggable Sorting